asyncy/microservice.guide/examples/http/streaming/README.md

 # Event-driven HTTP Service

 Building an event-driven HTTP service involves the following:
-1. Expose an HTTP endpoint when a container is started
+1. Expose a HTTP endpoint when a container is started
 2. Accept subscription requests
 3. Deliver events via the subscription metadata provided in (2) above